NojusM/Map-using-Vue/README.md

 - This task shouldn't be that difficult, as it should barely involve Vue.

 What i done :

+- First, I displayed a single static marker on the map and showed its coordinates in the sidebar.
+Had to play with Typescript a bit as Leaflet has and takes different coordinate types

 ## Display marker coordinates